rombie/contrail-controller/specs/bgp_mvpn.md

 Hence, each virtual-network that needs MVPN must also be associated with a virtual-network whose ermvpn.0 table is used during forwarding.
 By default, default-domain:default-project:ip-fabric:__default__.ermvpn.0 is used.
-In Phase1 this is not configurable yet and hardcoded instead.
+In Phase1 this is not configurable yet and hard-coded instead.

 ## 3.4 UI changes
 UI shall provide a way to configure/enable Mvpn for bgp and virtual-networks.